emarcey/cicerone/glossary/brewing/terms.md

 		* brewer can watch fermentation and gauge progress
 		* broad, shallow containers encourage ester formation
 		* top cropping allows yeast to be collected for future use
+* **pH:** "power/potential of hydrogen," denotes a solution's acidity or alkalinity
+	* range from 0 (most acidic) to 14 (most alkaline)
+		* 7 is neutral (pure, distilled water)
+		* acids are 0-7, bases are 7-14
+	* power of 10, so a solution of pH 1 is 10x more acidic than pH 2, and 100x more acidic than pH 3
+	* calcium releases hydrogen ions -> lowers pH
+	* bicarbonate is alkaline -> raises pH
+	* dark, heavily kilned, or roasted malts decrease pH
+	* pale malts increase pH
+	* ideal mash pH range is 5.4-5.6, though sometimes acidified to 5.2
+	* at start of boil, wort pH drops 0.2-0.3, to around 5 which is ideal for most strains
+	* end of fermentation:
+		* barley-based beer: 4.1-4.5
+		* wheat-based: slightly lower
+		* lambics and other sours: much lower because of acids produced
 * **Phenolic Off Flavor (POF)**: a sometimes-desired pepper and/or clove flavor imparted by ale yeasts that produce phenols (i.e. ales with the PAD gene (Phenyl Acrylate Decarboxylase))
 * **Real Ale:** beer that undergoes secondary fermentation in its serving vessel AND is dispensed without the use of supplementary carbon dioxide
 	* See [07__beer_service](obsidian://open?vault=cicerone&file=modules%2Fbritish_and_irish%2F07__beer_service)